sftcd/openssl/esnistuff/README.md

 	octets aren't accepted by the ``openssl s_client``) Not sure what'd be right there TBH.
 	Probably wanna ask CF about that.

+# Some TODOs:

+- Cert padding in h/s would be good.
+Pad to longest cert maybe.
+- Server API for managing ESNI public/private values w/o restart.
+- Maybe move the above to issues in github.
+- Server-side policy: should server have a concept of "only visible via ESNI"?
+E.g. some server certs might only ever be used when asked-for via ESNI.
+- Server-side policy: Various combinations of existing/non-existing SNI/ESNI and how to handle 'em.

 # State-of-play...

 Most recent first...